mmallindine/Madness-Project/scrollstory/index.md

 [8] Bettelheim, "In the Bathroom," in *Love is Not Enough*.

-[9] Rainer, John D. and Kenneth Z. Altahuler, eds.
-Psychiatry and the Deaf.
+[9] Rainer, John D. and Kenneth Z. Altahuler, eds. *Psychiatry and the Deaf*.
 U.S. Department of Health, Education, and Welfare: Social and Rehabilitation Service.
 1967.
 43-48.

+[10] *Diagnostic and Statistical Manual: Mental Disorders*, American Psychiatric Association, 1952, 38-39.

+[11] Miriam G. Reumann, *American Sexual Character: Sex, Gender, And National Identity in the Kinsey Reports*, University of California Press, 2005, 21-26, 183-187.